 “But Zach, I don’t keep in touch with my exes.
-Why, then, is it OK for my partner?”
+Why, then, is it OK for my wife?”

 Because your partner is not you, and may have a completely different viewpoint than you when it comes to keeping in touch with their ex(es).
 The fact is most people–especially people in their 20s and 30s, who grew up with the internet–see no problem with keeping in touch with their ex on social media; for most men and women, it’s simply a non-issue.
 And you telegraph insecurity when you try to turn it a big deal.

 Besides, there’s a very good chance that your wife maintains, at the most, no more than a passing interest in their ex’s life on social media; even more likely is that your partner is simply being polite by keeping them as a “friend” on Facebook.
 So try to relax on this issue as much as possible.

 If you’re in a monogamous relationship, of course there’s a difference between remaining friends with an ex on social media, and maintaining a flirtatious, inappropriate relationship with an ex on social media.

 So, if you feel like your wife is crossing “lines” when it comes to keeping in touch with her ex, it might be worth having a conversation with them about their social media habits.
 But instead of complaining or being needy, state your feelings on the matter as cleanly as possible–be honest, be direct, and make it clear regarding what is OK with you, and what is not.